rishuinfinity/WallpaperOverlay/README.md

 Usually ImageMagick is pre-installed in most of the distros.
 If not, you will have to install it manually.
 Visit [ImageMagick website](https://imagemagick.org/script/download.php) to know how to install.

-### Install Wallpaper Switcher from Gnome Extensions
+### Install Wallpaper Overlay from Gnome Extensions

 If you are using Gnome Extensions Manager then open it and click Browse and search for <b>Wallpaper Overlay</b>